I will admit it; I have a love/hate relationship with the elf on the shelf.

 Anyone who knows me knows how much I love crafty things.
 The elf on the shelf provides the perfect mix of creativity and magic that is so special about the holiday season.
 However, there is another side to the elf on the shelf.
 This little Christmas visitor was sent from Santa at the North Pole to report back any naughty or nice behaviors that they see.
 Often, instead of the elf seeing all the nice things your child does and providing positive praise, it gets used as a threat.
 “Your elf is watching you (insert negative behavior,) and will tell Santa what you did.”

 The concept of “caught you being good” is not a new one.

 However, it is one that does not get used enough.
 This is one of the quickest and most effective ways to reinforce desirable behavior.
 Everyone likes the good work they do to be acknowledged, children included.
-Individuals are more likely to demonstrate certain behaviors if we know they result in some kind of a reward.
+Individuals are more likely to demonstrate certain behaviors if we know they result in some kind of reward.

-For example: your child shares a toy with his/her sibling.
+For example, your child shares a toy with his/her sibling.
 You reinforce this behavior with a positive statement, “I love how you shared your toy with John.”
 They will be likely to demonstrate this behavior again in the future in order to access further positive praise.
 Likewise: your child stomps his feet in response to being denied access to something.
 You respond by saying, “STOP stomping your feet!”
-Your child may stop in the moment, but long term this statement did nothing to CHANGE the behavior.
+Your child may stop at the moment, but long term this statement did nothing to CHANGE the behavior.
 In fact, they may have even figured out that their stomping feet behavior is something that bothers you.
 Making them more likely to use this behavior again in the future.

 Remember, a good rule of thumb is that children should receive praise four times more frequently than a corrective statement.